 Who Qualifies for the Program

-The IRS Fresh Start Program is designed to assist individual taxpayers and small business owners who are struggling to manage their federal tax debt.
-To qualify for this program, there are specific income eligibility requirements that must be met.
+The IRS Fresh Start Program is designed to assist struggling taxpayers, including self-employed individuals and small business owners, who are trying to manage their federal tax debt.
+To qualify for this program, there are specific income eligibility requirements that must be met, and a self employed income decline can help support eligibility in hardship-based cases.
 Taxpayers who do not currently have federal tax liens are more likely to qualify for the program, as it is designed to assist those without severe IRS collection actions against them.

-Additionally, it is crucial for taxpayers to be current on all federal tax filings.
+Additionally, it is crucial for taxpayers to be current on all federal tax filings and required payments, including estimated tax payments for self-employed individuals, since filing compliance is a basic qualification requirement.
 This means that all past and present tax returns must be filed accurately and on time.
-Having a repayment structure in place is another key requirement.
-This could be in the form of an installment agreement, where taxpayers commit to paying their tax debt over time through manageable monthly payments.
+Having a payment plan in place is another key requirement.
+This could be in the form of an installment agreement, where taxpayers commit to paying their tax debt over time through manageable monthly payments based on their ability to pay and overall financial circumstances.

 Lastly, taxpayers must demonstrate a willingness to pay their tax debt through these installments.
 Meeting these criteria can help taxpayers reduce their tax debt and avoid severe consequences such as wage garnishments and bank levies.
-The IRS Fresh Start Program offers a lifeline to those who qualify, providing a structured path to financial relief.
+The IRS Fresh Start Program offers a lifeline to those who qualify, and the IRS may also review the tax debt amount and payment history when considering relief requests.

 Types of Tax Debts Covered